-We can only provide compensation when the firm is or was authorised by the Financial Conduct Authority (FCA) and/or the Prudential Regulation Authority (PRA) (or the predecessor bodies such as the Financial Services Authority (FSA)), (an “authorised firm”).
-FSCS is a scheme of last resort.
+We can only provide compensation when the firm is or was authorised by the Financial Conduct Authority (FCA) and/or the Prudential Regulation Authority (PRA) (or the predecessor bodies such as the Financial Services Authority (FSA)), (a "firm").
 The types of claim that FSCS can protect relate to:

 - Life and general insurance policies